-In the Google patent “Providing Knowledge Panels With Search Results” is a reference to an earlier Google patent filing describing Knowledge Cards in depth.
-The patent provision is titled, “Apparatus and Method for Supplying Search Results with a knowledge Card”, and it is identified as being Patent Application No. 61/515,305, filed on Aug.
+The Google patent “Providing Knowledge Panels With Search Results” refers to an earlier Google patent describing Knowledge Cards in depth.
+The patent provision is titled “Apparatus and Method for Supplying Search Results with a knowledge Card,” It is identified as being Patent Application No. 61/515,305, filed on Aug.
 4, 2011.

-This provisional patent is not linkable from the Web, otherwise I would provide a link to it.
+This provisional patent about knowledge cards is not linked on the Web; otherwise, I would link to it.

-It is supposedly “incorporated fully” into that later patent filing, but a lot of details about what a knowledge card is have been left out of the later patent filing.
-I wrote about that later patent in a post titled, How Google Decides What to Know in Knowledge Graph Results, but the patent specifically about knowledge cards contains information not in the later patent, which is why I created this post.
+It is “incorporated fully” into that later patent filing, but many details about what knowledge cards are have been left out of the later patent filing.
+I wrote about that patent in a post titled, How Google Decides What to Know in Knowledge Graph Results, but the patent specifically about Google knowledge cards contains information not in the later patent, which is why I created this post.

-Knowledge Panel results are part of Google’s Semantic Web search results which include a mix of result types such as Direct Answers, Structured Snippets, Rich Snippets and are part of an evolution of search results happening at Google and Bing and Microsoft that go much beyond yesterday’s 10-Blue links.
+Knowledge Panel results are part of Google’s Semantic Web search results, including a mix of result types such as Direct Answers, Structured Snippets, Rich Snippets, and are part of an evolution of search results happening at Google and Bing/Microsoft that go much beyond yesterday’s 10-Blue links.
 I’ll be following this post with one about the rich search results that show up in response to queries at Bing.

-The Knowledge Card patent tells us that, “This invention relates generally to user interfaces for presenting search results.”
+The Google Knowledge Cards patent tells us that, “This invention generally relates to user interfaces for presenting search results.”

-Search results tend to require a searcher to review a number of snippets of information “for different links and/or clicking through to several web sites.”
+Search results tend to require a searcher to review several snippets of information “for different links and/or clicking through to several websites.”

 Google Knowledge Cards are about the entities in sets of search results; the purpose behind this patent involving knowledge cards is to provide a factual response to a query showing different aspects related to a “single conceptual entity.”
-It’s interesting that Google is using a Card type interface which seems to be more geared toward mobile search results than desktop results, like Google Now Cards are.
+Interestingly, Google uses a Card type interface that seems to be more geared toward mobile search results than desktop results like Google Now Cards are.

 - facts and